Dthurow/dthurow.github.io/_drafts/adafruit-mindfulness-bracelet.md

 ### The Plan

 Like I said, I wanted to keep it simple.
 I'm a big believer in the KISS principle, aka Keep It Simple, Stupid.
-I'm partly a big proponent of it because I so often forget it myself.
+I'm partly a big proponent of it because I so often forget it myself when I'm working on fun side projects.
 I decided to use the Adafruit project as a basis, but do some minor mods to make sure I actually understood what all was happening.
 I don't want to mindlessly follow instructions and get an end result I don't understand.
 The modifications I wanted to do were simple:

 1. **Change the wrist strap**
 I didn't really like the design of Adafruit's bracelet.
 It just wasn't my style, you know?
 So I bought a cheap nylon strap from my local hardware store.
 I'd just sew all the components onto it, and use the buckle it came with to attach to my arm.
 Simple wristband with a bunch of electronics on it seemed my style.